 1. Know When It Is Time

-Some factors can help point to when it might be time for your parent to move to an assisted living facility.
+Some factors can help point to when it might be time to discuss moving elderly parents out of their home for your parent to move into an assisted living facility.
 Ask yourself the following questions:

 - Are household tasks being neglected?- If you notice that the dishes aren’t washed, the mail is stacking up, and the house is in disarray, it is a sign that certain activities are becoming difficult and that your loved one may require assistance.